Skip to content

 Ages 6-8 (Early Elementary)

 Developmental stage: Beginning perspective-taking, understanding others' viewpoints, moral reasoning developing.
 What they need: More complex empathy skills, opportunities to help.
 How to teach: (1) Deeper perspective-taking: 'Why do you think he's crying?
 What might have happened?,' (2) Good Samaritan study: Who helped?
 Who didn't?
-What should WE do when we see someone hurting?, (3) Service projects: Make cards for nursing home, collect food for food bank, help younger kids, (4) Discuss: 'How can we show Jesus' love to people who are sad/sick/lonely?,' (5) Celebrate compassion: Notice + praise when they comfort, help, include others.
+What should WE do when we see someone hurting?, (3) Service projects: Make cards for a nursing home, collect food for a food bank, help younger kids, (4) Discuss: 'How can we show Jesus' love to people who are sad, sick, or lonely?,' (5) Celebrate compassion: Notice and praise when they comfort, help, or include others.

 3